avaxman/libhedra/README.md

 cr_{1234}=(q_2-q_1)(q_3-q_2)^{-1}(q_4-q_3)(q_1-q_4)^{-1}.
 $$

-The quaternionic cross-ratio encode two interesting geometric properties, that are also M\"{o}bius invariant:
+The quaternionic cross-ratio encode two interesting geometric properties, that are also M&ouml;bius invariant:

 1. The length cross-ratio $\left|cr_{1234}\right|$, which is the cross ratio of the respective edge lengths.
 2. The phase cross ratio $arg(cr_{1234})$, that is in fact the circle intersection angle as discussed above.